-With a good a posteriori error estimator that can identify the bad approximated elements, the discontinuity-crossing elements will be found and divided.
-The $L^2$ and other integration based norms of error will become smaller and smaller.
-Thus, for this case, the adaptive finite element methods do can achieve accuracy without overshooting.
+With a good a posteriori error estimator that can identify the bad approximated elements, the discontinuity-crossing elements will be found and divided, and the $L^2$- and other integration-based norms of error will become smaller and smaller.

-\subsection{Discontinuous piecewise linear approximation}
+\subsubsection{Discontinuous Piecewise Linear Approximation}